 How to Build an Outdoor Bar and Grill

-Learn how to turn a plain backyard barbecue into a distinctive stone outdoor kitchen.
+Learn how to turn a plain backyard barbecue into a distinctive kitchen that features a stone outdoor bar and grill.

 Determine the shower's size and location on the rear or side of the house.
 Mark out the back wall of the shower on the side of the house using a measuring tape, pencil and level.
 Use a circular or reciprocating saw to remove the siding or shingles and expose the house's interior walls.
 Hire a plumber to run hot and cold plumbing to the site.